mfikes/esprit/README.md

 	    wifi.save(); // Next reboot will auto-connect
 	});

-Once connected to WiFi, it will print a message like the following to the serial port like
+Once connected to WiFi, it will print a message like the following to the serial port like:

 	Ready for REPL Connections
 	Ensure this ESP32's REPL is being advertised via MDNS.
-For example, on macOS: dns-sd -P "Ambly ESP32 WROVER" _http._tcp local 53001 ambly.local 10.0.1.21
+For example, on macOS: dns-sd -P "Esprit ESP32 WROVER" _http._tcp local 53001 esprit.local 10.0.1.21

 As indicated, manually advertise it via MDNS, and then connect to it using Esprit